monarch-initiative/ontogpt/docs/index.md

 OntoGPT runs on the command line, though there's also a minimal web app interface (see `Web Application` section below).

-1. Ensure you have Python 3.9 or greater installed.
+1. Ensure you have Python (3.9 to 3.12) installed.
 2. Install with `pip`:

     ```bash